jsmith/school/bio1001/midterm2.md

 ## Post-Translation
 The folding structure is determined by primary structure.
 Sometimes, there are cleavages of polypeptides and the *C-peptide* is removed.
 For example, insulin has part of the peptide removed and the two new parts bind together.
 Furthermore, there is additions of sugars, phosphates and other molecules (*phosphorylation*, *glycosylation*).
 This may occur in the *lumin* of the rough cytoplasmic reticulum.

+For example, *kinase* is an ezyme which phosphorolates proteins to add a phosphate group (*phosphorylation*).

 ## Genetic Code & Mutations
 This code is redundant and non ambiguous.
 Each dna triplet codes for one specific item.